 For most children with JIA, the long-term outlook is good.
 Nevertheless, at best this chronic disease will last for several years.

 The goal of therapy is to provide symptomatic relief, to preserve long-term joint function, and to prevent related complications such as eye involvement.
-The primary medicines used are anti-inflammatory medicines and, more recently, low-dose chemotherapy drugs that seem to normalize the over-exuberant immune system.
+The primary medicines used are anti-inflammatory medicines and, more recently, low-dose immune modulating drugs that seem to normalize the over-exuberant immune system.
 Physical and occupational therapies are also important components of treatment.

 Early detection and treatment of eye problems can prevent scarring and preserve vision.
 Children with pauciarticular disease are at highest risk of eye problems, followed by those with polyarticular disease, and then systemic disease.